bokkypoobah/Registry/README.md

   * [ ] Confirm fees are correct
 * [ ] Low Priority
   * [ ] Confirm RegistryReceiver tokenId returned as `output`.
 Lower priority as we don't want smart contracts to call this contract anyway
+  * [ ] Check remaining Registry readonly functions.
+Lower priority as these are used otherwise

 <br />